paperLARS/paper_lars/README.md

 - The full dataset, excluding images from the Seagull dataset, can be downloaded from: **[https://huggingface.co/datasets/paperlars/Dataset_LARS_paper]**

-**Note on the Seagull Dataset:** Due to licensing restrictions, the complete Seagull dataset is not included in this repository.
-The images are only available upon a specific request to the dataset authors.
-As such, the models in this repository were trained and evaluated on the available data from AFO and Singapore, as well as the publicly distributed portion of the Seagull dataset.
+**Note on the Seagull Dataset:** Due to licensing and redistribution restrictions, the complete Seagull dataset is not included in this repository.
+The images are only available upon a specific request to the dataset authors, and their licensing agreement does not permit us to share the data.

+The models in this repository were trained and evaluated on the full curated benchmark dataset, which includes the complete AFO, Singapore, and Seagull datasets.
+Consequently, readers who do not have access to the full Seagull dataset may not be able to reproduce the exact performance metrics reported in our paper.

 ---